-In addition, with respect to TMS-008 and TMS-009, which are in the Company's pipeline other than TMS-007, the Company has a free license from Biogen to develop specific compounds (grant-back compounds) related to intellectual property transferred to Biogen for specific indications only, and the Company is required to develop such compounds within the scope of such free license.
-In addition, Biogen has the right of first negotiation in the event that the Company sublicense a grant-back compound, and such restrictions could have an adverse effect on the development and commercialization of the Company's product candidates and its business.
-In addition, Biogen has a right of first negotiation on any SMTP compounds (including grant-back compounds) related to intellectual property transferred to Biogen for a period of five years after Biogen exercises its option rights under the option agreement, except for certain indications for certain diseases.
-If Biogen were to engage in prohibited development after the expiration of such prohibition period, the development and commercialization of the Company after the expiration of such prohibition period, the development and commercialization of the Company's product candidates and its business could be adversely affected.
+In addition, with respect to TMS-008 and TMS-009, which are in our pipeline other than TMS-007, the Company has a free license from our partner to develop specific compounds (grant-back compounds) related to intellectual property transferred to our partner under option agreement for specific indications only, and we are required to develop such compounds within the scope of such free license.
+Such restrictions could have an adverse effect on the development and commercialization of our product candidates and its business.
+In addition, in order for us at the Company to prevent our partner from developing and commercializing SMTP compounds other than grant-back compounds for indications (diseases) that we will develop using grant-back compounds, we must notify our partner of the development no later than May 11, 2026, five years after the date of exercise of the option rights, and commence clinical trials within five years of the notification.